danbarbos/InstitutionalTradingCenter/README.md

 ## License

-This project is licensed under the __[Your License Here, e.g., MIT License]__.
+This project is licensed under the __MIT License__.
 See the LICENSE file for details.

 ---